Dnieper–Carpathian offensive: Soviet

-The troops of the 3rd and 4th Ukrainian fronts would strike two converging blows in the directions of Nikopol, Novo-Vorontsovka and were to defeat the Nikopol-Krivoi Rog grouping of the Germans, then to develop an attack towards Nikolaev, Odessa and free the entire Black Sea coast.
-At the same time, the 4th Ukrainian Front was only initially engaged for joint actions with the 3rd Ukrainian Front to defeat the Germans in the Nikopol area- subsequently, the front switched to defeating the enemy in Crimea, together with the Separate Coastal Army, the Black Sea Fleet and the Azov Flotilla.
-The actions of the 3rd and 4th Ukrainian Fronts were coordinated by the Stavka representative Marshal of the Soviet Union Aleksandr Vasilevsky.
+Concurrently, the 3rd and 4th Ukrainian Fronts struck toward Nikopol and Novo-Vorontsovka to liquidate the Nikopol–Krivoi Rog grouping before advancing to clear Odessa, Nikolaev, and the Black Sea coast.
+The 4th Ukrainian Front initially supported this push before switching exclusively to recapture of Crimea alongside the Separate Coastal Army, the Black Sea Fleet, and the Azov Flotilla.
+The actions of both fronts were coordinated by Stavka representative Marshal Aleksandr Vasilevsky.